randall-coding/ChiefOnboarding/tutorial.md

 - Set up email integration (see SMTP Setup)

 ### SMTP Setup
-To setup your email integrtion for ChiefOnboarding, make sure you add all the optional email values in your secret file.
+To setup your email integrtion for ChiefOnboarding, make sure you add all the optional email values in your secret file (see instructions [above](#setup_server)).
 For more information see the email setup [documentation](https://github.com/chiefonboarding/ChiefOnboarding/blob/master/docs/Deployment.md#email).

 ## Conclusion
 That's it!
 It's just that easy to get up and running with your own onboarding server.